torshin5ergey/torshin5ergey.github.io/cellular-automata/conways-simulator/README.md

 1. **Survival:** A live cell survives if it has 2 or 3 neighbors (other live cells).
 Otherwise, it dies due to "loneliness" or "overcrowding".
 2. **Birth:** An empty (dead) cell with exactly 3 live neighbors becomes alive.

-## How to Run

-1. Open `index.html` in your web browser.
-2. Upon startup, a random field of cells will be generated.
-3. The simulation will run indefinitely, with cells evolving according to the rules.

 ## View Online

 You can also view this project online [here](https://editor.p5js.org/torshin5ergey/full/GNVlnPY3O)

-## How to Use in Your Project

-1. Clone the repository to your computer.
-2. Include `p5.js` in your project.
-3. Import `sketch.js` into your project and use it in your code.

 ## License